ifeLawal/javascript30/README.md

 NO frameworks, NO compilers, NO libraries, NO boilerplate.

-A big thanks to Alex's [Javascript30](https://github.com/afuh/js30) which provided the logic for the addcontent code in main.js and Yusef's [JS30](https://github.com/yhabib/JavaScript30/) for his super cool checklist.
+A big thanks to Alex's [Javascript30](https://github.com/afuh/js30) which provided the logic for the add content code in main.js and Yusef's [JS30](https://github.com/yhabib/JavaScript30/) for his super cool checklist.
 View the projects [here](https://ifelawal.github.io/javascript30/)